parca-dev/parca/CONTRIBUTING.md

 Parca follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 # Prerequisites

-- Linux Kernel version 4.18+
-- A source of targets to discover from: Kubernetes or systemd.

 Install the following dependencies (Instructions are linked for each dependency).

 - [Go](https://golang.org/doc/install)